Honey: from pantry staple to health food

-The benefits of honey extend beyond maintaining the balance of gut microbes.
-The research team is also using an artificial gut system that simulates gut-related diseases and infections to see how honey might work against infection-causing bacteria like Salmonella and E. coli.
+But the benefits of honey extend beyond maintaining the balance of gut microbes.
+The research team is also using an artificial gut system that simulates gut-related diseases and infections.
+The aim is to see how honey works against bacteria like Salmonella and E. coli.

 “One of the most exciting findings for us has been the reduction in numbers of a group of bacteria in the gut called clostridioides following treatment with honey,” Dr Cokcetin says.

-“These bacteria can cause some really nasty infections, specifically Clostridium difficile, which can quickly progress to life-threatening inflammation of the bowel.”
+“These bacteria can cause some really nasty infections, specifically Clostridium difficile.
+This can quickly progress to life-threatening inflammation of the bowel.”

-Currently, there are no effective treatments for Clostridium difficile, and recurrence is high.
-It’s hoped that honey may offer a cheap, safe and accessible preventative measure or treatment option for what is a major global health issue.
+Currently, there are no effective treatments for Clostridium difficile, and recurrence rates are high.
+There is hope that honey may offer a cheap, safe and accessible preventative measure or treatment for a major global health issue.

 The buzz on eucalypt honey

-While the highly publicised manuka honey is popular for its antibacterial activity and topical applications, preliminary studies are showing that honey derived from Australian eucalyptus is more potent than manuka as a prebiotic.
+Highly publicised manuka honey is popular for its antibacterial activity and topical applications.
+However, preliminary studies are showing that honey derived from Australian eucalyptus is more potent than manuka as a prebiotic.

-“Our project has been specifically looking at Australian eucalypt yellow box and ironbark honey, and while there doesn’t seem to be a particular type of eucalypt honey that shows higher prebiotic activity than others, our initial studies showed that, compared to manuka and canola honey, the eucalypts in general had better prebiotic activity,” Dr Cokcetin says.
+“Our project has been specifically looking at Australian eucalypt yellow box and ironbark honey,” Dr Cokcetin says.
+“While there doesn’t seem to be a particular type of eucalypt honey that shows higher prebiotic activity than others, our initial studies showed that, compared to manuka and canola honey, eucalypts in general had better prebiotic activity.”